CBZ-D-velop/Ansible-Role-Labocbz-Add-Apache-Confs/README.md

 An Ansible role create and add Apache2 HTTP/HTTPS confs to your server.

+This role is designed to create Apache2 configurations tailored for various web applications.
+It offers a wide range of configuration options, allowing administrators to customize Apache2 settings based on their specific needs.

+The role supports LDAP authentication, enabling administrators to integrate Apache2 with an LDAP server for user authentication.
+By specifying the LDAP URL, port, and domain components, administrators can easily set up LDAP-based authentication for their web applications.

+It also provides options to set up virtual hosts for different server names and aliases, making it convenient to host multiple web applications on the same Apache2 server.

+Administrators can define black-hole hosts, which will not be served by Apache2, effectively blocking access to specific domains.

+SSL support is available, allowing administrators to configure HTTPS for their web applications.
+They can specify the SSL key and certificate files to enable secure connections.

+Proxy pass functionality is also supported, enabling administrators to redirect requests to a backend server or another URL using the Apache2 proxy module.

+The role offers fine-grained control over the ModSecurity module, allowing administrators to enable or disable specific rules based on their security requirements.

+Furthermore, administrators can define rewrite rules to modify URLs and redirect specific requests to different locations.

+The role also allows for URL-based exceptions from LDAP authentication, useful for scenarios where certain routes should not require authentication.

+For administrators looking to manage multiple Apache2 configurations easily, this role is a valuable addition to the basic Apache2 installation.
+Its flexibility and extensive feature set make it a powerful tool for creating custom Apache2 setups to cater to various web application requirements.

 ## Folder structure

 By default Ansible will look in each directory within a role for a main.yml file for relevant content (also man.yml and main):